The Bachelor of Science (B.S.) degree or minor in interior design is for the student with a passion for creating, styling and designing a space.

 A career in interior design requires both education and practical experience.
-Certification by National Council for Interior Design (NCID), American Society of Interior Designers (ASID) and/or National Kitchen and Bath Association (NKBA) is also important.
-Our program prepares students for each step along the way.
+The interior design program at Olivet is certified by the National Council for Interior Design (NCID), American Society of Interior Designers (ASID), and the National Kitchen and Bath Association (NKBA) is also important.
+To sit for the NCIDQ exam, students need 60 credit hours and two years of work experience.
+Our program prepares students for each step along the way and meet those requirements.